mhbeals/mhwood.github.io/introduction/methodology.md

 United Kingdom, the Netherlands, Germany, Finland, Australia and New Zealand.
-The earnest engagement of these providers allowed us to better understand the histories of these collections, their selection and processing of historical newspapers, and their development or adaption of metadata for describing them.
+The earnest engagement of these providers allowed us to better understand the histories of these collections, their selection and processing of historical newspapers, and their development or adaptation of metadata for describing them.

 As we finalised our master list of data and metadata fields, we